MozillaSecurity/quokka/README.md

 Quokka
 ======

 Quokka is a utility to launch and monitor application for faults.
 This includes testcase verification, monitoring of unittests and testsuites or using it as harness for fuzzers like Dharma.
-It can also be used as a harness for fuzzers i.e Dharma.

 <h3>Requirements</h3>
 ---